EmmanuelMMontesinos/My_Cronos/README.md

 ### 1. My_Cronos

-My_Cronos is a numeric keypad that allows workers to enter their password to register their shift entry or exit.
-The password has a maximum of 8 digits and is used to validate the worker's identity.
+My_Cronos is a numeric keypad that allows workers to enter their id turn entry to register their shift entry or exit.
+The id turn entry has a maximum of 8 digits and is used to validate the worker's identity.

 ### 2. Registry